segunak/SegunAkinyemi.com/docs/_posts/2024-05-05-ai-learning-resources.md

 ![HelloThereGif](/assets/images/obiwan.gif)

 This page is an ongoing list of learning resources for AI, ranging from stuff to get you started to stuff for diving deep.
 My goal is for this to be a targeted collection, quality over quantity.
-I started it for myself—a software engineer looking for ways to use AI in my workflows—and figured others might find it useful. **None of these are affiliate links.**
+I started it for myself, a software engineer looking for ways to use AI in my workflows, and figured others might find it useful. **None of these are affiliate links.**

 While being undeniably [so hot right now](https://knowyourmeme.com/memes/x-is-so-hot-right-now), AI education [isn't exactly a novel field](https://ai100.stanford.edu/).
 However, the overwhelming demand for content in the space is certainly new.
 This list is my attempt at [separating the wheat from the chaff](https://www.merriam-webster.com/dictionary/separate%20the%20wheat%20from%20the%20chaff).